 Tired of having all those old tax records taking up drawer or closet space and collecting dust.
 Want to dump as much as you can?
 People often ask how long records must be kept and the amount of time IRS has to audit a return after it is filed.

 How long to keep the records depends on the circumstances!
 In most cases, the federal statute of limitations can be used to help you determine how long to keep records.
 With certain exceptions, the statute for assessing additional tax is 3 years from the return due date or the date the return was filed, whichever is later.

-The statute of limitations in many states is 1 year longer than in the federal statute.
-This is because the IRS provides state tax authorities with federal audit results.
-The extra year gives the states adequate time to assess taxes based on any federal tax adjustments.Continue reading →
+However, the statute of limitations for many states is one year longer than the federal limitation.
+The reason for this is that the IRS provides state taxing authorities with federal audit results.
+The extra time on the state statute gives states adequate time to assess tax based on any federal tax adjustments.Continue reading →